What NOT To Do

 Available in the community repo as

 Warning! we do not recommend using etcher anymore as there are privacy concerns, etcher is Anonymously reporting errors and usage information.
-It is not clear if this is done also if you do not validate that you agree with it.
+It is not clear if this is done.
+Also, it wants you to validate that you agree with it.
+Lately, users reporting also burned sticks does not work properly for the latest ISO.

 Create Live USB From Windows

-USBWriter, Etcher and Rufus are free USB image writers that support .iso files (which EndeavourOS uses) with ease.
-Just head to the Source Forge link for USBWriter for Windows or the Etcher link below and download the program.
-Once downloaded, follow the similar instructions for them below: Etcher
+USBWriter, and Rufus are free USB image writers that support .iso files (which EndeavourOS uses) with ease.
+Just head to the Source Forge link for USBWriter for Windows and download the program.
+Once downloaded, follow the similar instructions for them below:

 USBWriter for Windows